-Situated on the Georges River, the reserve contains the historic Ingleburn Weir, which was constructed in the lates 1930s to provide a swimming area for the local community.
+Ingleburn Reserve is a part of the Georges River Nature Reserve.
+Situated on the Georges River, the reserve contains the historic Ingleburn Weir, which was constructed in the late 1930s to provide a swimming area for the local community.

 The weir has a high heritage significance due to its sandstone structure and form.
-Works have been undertaken to enhance fish passage in the river system and maintain the heritage value of the weir.
+Works were conducted in 2009 to enhance fish passage in the river system and maintain the heritage value of the weir.

-Picnic tables, play equipment and an amenity block are located at the reserve.
+Picnic tables, play equipment and an amenities block are located at the reserve.

 Ingleburn Reserve Walking Trail is a 400 metre return walk.
 It is a medium grade and has sandstone steps and loose, rocky, unsealed surface.